Creating a Plasma Theme Quickstart

 Theme Colors

-In Inkscape, turn off stroke scaling when objects are resized.
-Inkscape may default to scaling the stroke of an object when changing its size.
-This may show up in the rendered Plasma theme as thin, barely-there, lines you can't seem to get rid of.
+In Inkscape, turn off stroke scaling when elements are resized.
+Inkscape may default to scaling the stroke of an element when changing its size.
+This may show up in the rendered Plasma Style as thin, barely-there lines that you can't seem to get rid of.

 widgets/panel-background.svg